8agus/codecademy_cs104_project_cpu_similator/README.md

     similate operation has been completed.

   #### * time_delay()

+    Used a 4 second delay on concole output in order for user to read as ISA instructions are being processed.

 ### Variables

   #### * open_date

+    Used to save information retrieved from data_input.txt file

   #### * open_instr

+    Used to save information retrieved from instructions_input.txt file

   #### * memo_reg

+    Dictionary list used to link ISA/MIPS instruction with Memory Location imported from data_input.txt file.
+    The MIPS Destination or Source Register is linked to each line in data_input.txt file by index position.

+    Example:
+      > Line 1 in 'data_input.txt' file is location '00000001' with value '4' at index 0 and MIPS 'R1' is also index 0
+      > Line 2 in 'data_input.txt' file is location '00000010' with value '5' at index 1 and MIPS 'R2' is also index 1

   #### * local_address

+    Dictionary list used to to represent location of a value in Memory Register of CPU.
+    First line of data_input.txt file reads as '00000001,4', which is interpreted as '00000001' being location address of value '4'.